TPointSigmas/TPointSigmas/README.md

-Hiya
+Hiya,
-here to learn
+here to learn.
-should be good
+Should be good.